-What to Do if You Have Experienced Sexual Misconduct
+What to Do if You Are the Victim of Sexual Misconduct

 - Get away from your attacker and to a safe place as soon as possible.
-Call 911 or Campus Safety.
+In a law enforcement emergency, call 911 or Campus Safety.

 - Seek support: Don’t be afraid to ask for help and support; feelings of shame, guilt, fear, and shock are normal.
 Call a trusted friend or family member or contact one of the on and off campus support resources.

 - Talk with your Title IX Coordinator about your options.
 Your institution’s Title IX Coordinator will review your options and support resources both on and off campus.

 If one has experienced sexual violence, it is important to preserve evidence.
 The primary method of preserving physical evidence is the SART exam.

 - What is a SART Exam?
 Forensic examination performed after a sexual assault, the main purpose of which is to collect evidence that could help in an ongoing or later criminal investigation/prosecution.
 The exam is conducted by sexual assault nurse examiners (SANEs), medical professionals with specialized training in performing such exams.